Taís Araújo: Personal life

-Taís dated the singer and television host Netinho de Paula, at her time in the group Negritude Júnior in the late 1990s until the early 2000s.
+Taís dated the singer and television host Netinho de Paula while he was a member of the group Negritude Júnior in the late 1990s until the early 2000s.
 After the relationship with Netinho ended, Taís dated and became engaged to the jiu-jitsu fighter Marcio Feitosa, with whom they broke up in 2004.
 Shortly thereafter, she began dating Lázaro Ramos, whom she married in January 2007.
 In March 2008, the actors decided to separate amicably.
 Araújo got into a relationship with Allan Espinosa, son of football coach Valdir Espinosa.
 Months later, rumors began circulating that she and Ramos had reconciled.
 They announced their reconciliation in April 2009.
-On 18 June 2011, her first son, João Vicente, was born.
+On June 18, 2011, her first son, João Vicente, was born.
 In mid 2014, Araújo announced that she was expectant.
-Her daughter Maria Antônia was born on 23 January 2015, exactly at 8:45 am in the maternity ward of Barra da Tijuca, in the West Zone of Rio; Claudia Araújo—Araújo's sister and obstetrician gynecologist—was one of the doctors who did the surgery.
+Her daughter Maria Antônia was born on January 23, 2015, exactly at 8:45 am in the maternity ward of Barra da Tijuca, in the West Zone of Rio; Claudia Araújo—Araújo's sister and obstetrician gynecologist—was one of the doctors who did the surgery.

-On the night of 31 October 2015, the actress's Facebook page was the subject of racist comments, and she stated in a posting: "I will not be intimidated, I will not lower my head either."
-The hashtag #SomosTodosTaísAraújo became a trending topic on the morning of 1 November.
+On the night of October 31, 2015 the actress's Facebook page was the subject of racist comments, and she stated in a posting: "I will not be intimidated, I will not lower my head either."
+The hashtag #SomosTodosTaísAraújo became a trending topic on the morning of November 1.
 The same case occurred with the journalist Maria Júlia Coutinho and also the actresses Sheron Menezes and Cris Vianna, victims of cyberbullying.
 The Office of the Prosecutor for Crimes of Informatics launched an investigation to determine the crime.
 In 2016, for her fight against racism, she received the honor in the Trip Transformadores Prize, of Trip Magazine.

 In 2017 she was invited to participate in a Tedx lecture in São Paulo, telling an audience of about nine thousand people about her experiences in social activism in the struggle for equal rights in society.
-Also in 2017, she was elected one of the 100 most influential Afro-descendant personalities in the world under the age of 40, and received the award in New York.
+Also in 2017, she was elected one of the 100 most influential Afro-descendant personalities in the world under the age of 40, and received the award in New York City.
 Also in 2017, received a tribute in the Award Claudia promoted by the Claudia Magazine, of Editora Abril, in São Paulo, in the category hors concours, honor granted to the people that act by the equality of rights in the society.

+She and her husband Lázaro Ramos have two children.